lsst-sitcom/sitcomtn-082/index.rst

 .. figure:: /_static/Force_displacement_salidx_100061_El_90.png
    :scale: 45 %

-   Figure 2. :math:`\Delta`\Displacement versus Measured Forces for each phase during the hardpoint breakaway test
+   :math:`\Delta`\Displacement versus Measured Forces for each phase during the hardpoint breakaway test

 In order to check residual bumps during the movements of hardpoints, we adopted the error function :eq:`error_function` to fit the measured forces with respect to :math:`\Delta`\displacement for active phases (when hardpoints are moving toward negative and positive directions).